Shrinkage Estimation of Network Spillovers with Factor Structured Errors: Asymptotic Results

 and

 which ensures both $\bs{\mathcal{H}}_1$ and $\bs{\mathcal{H}}_2$ are well defined asymptotically (see Appendix C in the Supplementary Material for details).
 Assumption \ref{AS:6.3} requires that the number of parameters does not grow too fast in relation to $n$ and $T$.
 This is necessary since consistency is stated in terms of the $\ell_2$ norm of a vector with increasing dimension.
-Unfettered growth in the number of parameters relative to the sample size could thus lead to inconsistency even in the event that an estimator converged pointwise.
 Recall that $\bs{\hat{\theta}}$ denotes the maximiser of the penalised likelihood function and let $\bs{\tilde{\theta}}$ denote the maximiser of the unpenalised likelihood function. \begin{proposition}[Consistency] Under Assumptions \ref{ASS1}--\ref{ASS4}, $||\bs{\tilde{\theta}} - \bs{\theta}^0||_2 = O_P\left( a_{nT} \right) $ and $||\bs{\hat{\theta}} - \bs{\theta}^0 ||_2 = O_P\left( a_{nT} \right)$, where $a_{nT} \coloneqq \sqrt{\frac{P}{\min\{n,T\}}}$. \end{proposition} This preliminary result is an important step towards those which follow.
 Moreover, the result is of interest in and of itself since it applies provided that the number of factors is not underspecified, and irrespective of the relationship between $n$ and $T$, as long as both diverge to infinity.
 In contrast later in the paper, it will be required that the true number of factors is known, and that $n$ and $T$ grow in proportion (see Assumption \ref{ASS7}).
 Despite both the factors and the loadings having been concentrated out, the spaces spanned by both are implicitly estimated by their respective first order conditions, and as a result both $n$ and $T$ are required to diverge.
 The rate $a_{nT}$ is in line with the existing literature; see for example Theorem 4.1 in \cite{moon_linear_2015}, where a preliminary $\sqrt{\min\{n,T\}}$-consistency rate is established for a fixed number of (non-nuisance) parameters.\footnote{By imposing sparsity, and, with a judicious and data specific choice of penalty parameters, it may be possible to obtain faster rates of convergence.
 This may be of particular significance in very high dimensional settings with potentially $P > nT$, though such results are not pursued in this paper.}